The cut operation on matrix factorisations: Introduction

-Let us sketch where the cut operation comes from, why Clifford algebras are involved, and why there is an equivalence $\L \cong \LG$.
+Let us sketch where the cut operation comes from, why Clifford algebras are involved, and why there is an equivalence $\L \cong \LG_k$.
 In Section \ref{section:intro_appli} we describe various applications.
-The main theorem (Theorem \ref{theorem:htpy_equivalence_main}) uses homological perturbation to produce a strong deformation retract, and in particular an isomorphism, in the homotopy category of (infinite rank) matrix factorisations of $U - W$ over $\nC[x,z]$ of the form
+By the results of \cite{dm1102.2957} there is an isomorphism in the homotopy category of (infinite rank) matrix factorisations of $U - W$ over $k[x,z]$ of the form